Exactly what is The Silicon Valley Organization?

-We are an organization that represents the Silicon Valley region's businesses.
+We are Silicon Valley's largest Chamber of Commerce, representing the Silicon Valley region's businesses.
 Our staff works on behalf of our membership to further the interests of business, improve the economy and the quality of life.
 Local businesses are members, and they elect a board of directors or executive council to set policy for The SVO.
 The board or council then hires a president/CEO, plus staffing appropriate to size, to run the organization.

 How old is The SVO?

 The Silicon Valley Organization was founded as the San Jose Board of Trade in 1886.
 The organization later became the San Jose Chamber of Commerce, and in the late 1980s, the name Silicon Valley was added to recognize the chamber's location among the world's leading high-tech sector companies.
 In January 2017 we officially changed our name to “The Silicon Valley Organization” to represent our unique ability to operate as more than a traditional Chamber of Commerce.

 Is The SVO part of local government?